Fei Junlong

-Major general Fei Junlong (费俊龙 (Fèi Jùnlóng); born 5 May 1965) is a Chinese military pilot and an taikonaut.
+Fei Junlong (费俊龙 (Fèi Jùnlóng); born 5 May 1965) is a Chinese military pilot and taikonaut.
 He was the commander of Shenzhou 6, the second crewed spaceflight of China's space program, and was selected as commander for the Shenzhou 15 mission to the Tiangong space station.

 Early life

-He was born in Suzhou, Jiangsu province of China and was recruited from high school by the People's Liberation Army Air Force (PLAAF) in 1982 at the age of 17.
+He was born in a rural village in Kunshan, Jiangsu province of China to a family of farmers and was recruited from high school by the People's Liberation Army Air Force (PLAAF) in 1982 at the age of 17.
 He graduated with excellent marks from the PLAAF's No. 9 Aviation School, the Changchun No.1 Flight College of the PLA Air Force and Flight Training School of the Air Force.
 In the PLAAF, he was a pilot, flight trainer and flight technology inspector.

-Career
+Spaceflight career

 Fei was selected for the CNSA astronaut program in 1998.
-He was in the final five selected for China's first manned space flight, Shenzhou 5.
+He was in the final five selected for China's first crewed space flight, Shenzhou 5.
 He was the commander on the Shenzhou 6 flight that launched October 12, 2005, with Nie Haisheng serving as flight engineer.
 They landed on October 17, 2005.

+Fei is also a member of Shenzhou 15's 3-person crew on a 6-months mission to Tiangong space station.
+The mission launched on 29 November 2022, arriving at the station about seven hours later.

 Personal life

-He was married in 1991 and has one son.
+He married Wang Jie (王洁) in 1991 and has one son.
+His father-in-law was a veteran of the Korean War and later became an aerospace researcher, and his mother-in-law was a teacher.
+His son Fei Di (费迪) is also a member of the Shenzhou spacecraft development team.
 During his personal time he dabbles in fine arts.